sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 #### Bank of America - Canadian Credit Check

-This worked for an 18 year old guy with two credit cards in good standing back in Canada.
+This worked for Akshay (an 18 year old guy at the time -- W2012) with two credit cards in good standing back in Canada.
 Apply for the card at the branch in person.
 When asked for your information, inform them that you would like to request a Canadian credit bureau check to augment your US credit bureau reports (especially important if it's your first work term in the States).
 If the representative is knowledgeable, they will process the credit card application normally and then will ask you to call a number (or call for you on your behalf) about 24-48 hours later (excluding weekends).
-If not, here's the number you can call: 1-888-503-6092.
+If not, here's the number you can
+call: 1-888-503-6092.
 They'll ask for your Canadian SIN number and your last address in Canada.
 YMMV.

 Kevin was in the same situation and followed the same process at TD Bank with similar results.